harry70183/Order-Brushing/README.md

 # Basic Concepts
 Each orderid represents a distinct transcation on Shopee.

 Each unique shopid is a distinct seller on Shopee.

 Each unique userid is a distinct buyer on Shopee.

 Event_Time refers to the exact time that an order was placed on Shopee.

-Concentrate rate is a possible measure that we use to determine whether a shop is likely
+Concentrate rate is a possible measure that we use to determine whether a shop is likely to have conducted order brushing.
+For this question, the thershold of concentrate rate is 3.
+Any concentrate rate value equal to or greater than 3 is deemed to be an occurance of order brushing.